Canberra | Full-time | Fixed-term contract to December 2024

 - If you have any enquiries or would like to discuss the role, please contact Louise Coady, Principal Solicitor, Care Protection & Family Law practice at [email protected]

-Applications for this position close at COB Wednesday 25 January 2023.
+Applications for this position close extended to COB Monday 31 July 2023.